Can Magnetic Forces Do Work?: The Lagrangian Formulation and its Generalizations

 and we recognize the final two terms as making up the potential energy defined in \eqref{eq:2DOFDerivExamplePotentialEnergy}:

 It is therefore natural to interpret $H$ as the total energy $E$ of the overall $xy$ system,

 where, from \eqref{eq:2DOFDerivExampleGaugeExampleHamiltonianConserved}, this energy is conserved:

-Observe that we are always free to modify the definition \eqref{eq:2DOFDerivExampleTotalEnergyAsHamiltonian} of the total energy $E$ by adding on terms with vanishing time derivative, $d\left(\cdots\right)/dt=0$, as such terms do not alter the conservation equation \eqref{eq:2DOFDerivExampleTotalEnergyConserved}.
-Notice also that the velocity-dependent interaction term $cx\dot{y}$ in the Lagrangian \eqref{eq:2DOFDerivExampleLagrangian} does not appear in the system's conserved energy.
+Observe that we are always free to modify the definition \eqref{eq:2DOFDerivExampleTotalEnergyAsHamiltonian} of the total energy $E$ by adding on terms with vanishing time derivative, $d\parens{\cdots}/dt=0$, as such terms do not alter the conservation equation \eqref{eq:2DOFDerivExampleTotalEnergyConserved}.
+Notice also that the velocity-dependent interaction term $cx\dot{y}$ in the Lagrangian \eqref{eq:2DOFDerivExampleLagrangian} does not appear in the $xy$ system's conserved energy.

-Crucially, neither the $x$ system nor the $y$ system has a separately conserved energy on its own.
+Crucially, neither the $x$ subsystem nor the $y$ subsystem has a separately conserved energy on its own.
 Furthermore, although we can derive each of the two equations of motion \eqref{eq:2DOFDerivExampleEOMFirst} and \eqref{eq:2DOFDerivExampleEOMSecond} individually as the canonical equations of motion \eqref{eq:CanonicalEquationsOfMotion} for the two individual Hamiltonians defined by

-the \emph{overall} $xy$ system's Hamiltonian \eqref{eq:2DOFDerivExampleHamiltonian} is not equal to the sum of the two individual Hamiltonians $H_{x}$ and $H_{y}$, due to a double-counting of the interaction term $bxy$ as well as the appearance of the velocity-dependent interaction term $-c\dot{x}y$:
+the \emph{overall} $xy$ system's Hamiltonian \eqref{eq:2DOFDerivExampleHamiltonian} is not equal to the sum of the two individual Hamiltonians $H_{x}$ and $H_{y}$, due to a double-counting of the interaction term $bxy$, as well as due to the appearance of the velocity-dependent interaction term $-c\dot{x}y$:

-It is therefore up to us to decide whether to interpret the interaction terms $ay^{2}$ and $bxy$ as belonging to one of the two individual systems or the other.
-If, for example, we choose to regard the $y$ system as a ``force field'' acting on the $x$ system, then it would be natural to regard the interaction terms as part of the energy of the $y$ system, and we would correspondingly define non-conserved energies for the two systems individually as
+It is therefore up to us to decide whether to interpret the interaction terms $ay^{2}$ and $bxy$ as belonging to one of the two individual subsystems or the other.
+If, for example, we choose to regard the $y$ subsystem as a ``force field'' acting on the $x$ subsystem, then it would be natural to regard the interaction terms as part of the energy of the $y$ subsystem, and we would correspondingly define \emph{non-conserved} energies for the two subsystems individually as

 In this case, the conserved total energy \eqref{eq:2DOFDerivExampleTotalEnergyAsHamiltonian} of the overall $xy$ system is the sum of these two energies: